 Physicians may not order our tests unless payers reimburse a substantial portion of the test price.
-There is significant uncertainty concerning third-party reimbursement of any test incorporating new technology, including the Afirma GEC and Malignancy Classifiers as well as Percepta, which we launched in April 2015.
+There is significant uncertainty concerning thirdparty reimbursement of any test incorporating new technology, including the Afirma GEC and Malignancy Classifiers as well as Percepta.
 Reimbursement by a payer may depend on a number of factors, including a payer's determination that these tests are:

-- · not experimental or investigational; - · pre-authorized and appropriate for the specific patient; - · cost-effective; - · supported by peer-reviewed publications; and - · included in clinical practice guidelines.
+not experimental or investigational;

+- · pre-authorized and appropriate for the specific patient; - cost-effective; - supported by peer-reviewed publications; and - included in clinical practice guidelines.